 Considerations for integrating the ICE Platform stack in an OEM situation are detailed in the remainder of this document.
 Important key points include deciding on the type and quantity of daughter modules to use and how that relates to the overall power budget for both the power supply and the maximum currents that can be routed through the power bus.
 The mechanics of mounting the circuit boards and designing a thermal management system must also be designed.
 Connections for communication and I/O from the circuit boards to the integrator's system are also detailed in the document.

-Power Requirements

-Power Entry

-Power needs to be supplied to the power bus headers on all ICE circuit boards.
+Can't find what you are looking for?
+A forum has been established for Q&A and information dissemination.
+We invite you to join.
+Power Requirements Power Entry Power needs to be supplied to the power bus headers on all ICE circuit boards.
 These headers and respective supply voltages are shown in figure 3.
 The ICE master controller board (ICE-MC1) takes a single power entry point and distributes power to these headers.
 The master controller board also provides fault protection, power sequencing, in-rush current protection, and over-current protection in addition to distributing power.
 It is highly recommended to only power the ICE board stack through an ICE master controller for these functions.
 If power is applied by the OEM integrator directly to the ICE power bus, the ICE power sequencing and protection requirements in this document must be strictly followed to avoid damaging connected ICE modules.

-2024/06/02 01:59 3/16 OEM Integration Guide
+2024/04/27 01:55 3/16 OEM Integration Guide